Westbrook/blog/help-text.md

 What we've got here _is_ relatively simple to start, so we've got lots of growing to do.
 Before we dive into supporting the `nuetral-text` and `negative-text` slots, where we can really dig into the concept of Stacked Slots, let's be sure that the content in this slot can be appropriately associated with the `<input />` element that we're basing our `<custom-form-element>` around for the time being.

-All form controls need to be supplied with a label (something we are actively omitting at this time) to be appropriately accessible.
-Text for a label can be associated accessibly with a form control by a handful of patterns:
+All form controls need to be supplied with a label (something we are actively omitting at this time) to be accessible.
+Labels can be associated with a form control as follows:

 - the form control can supply this content itself via the `aria-label` attribute
 - a secondary element can be referenced by ID in the form control's `aria-labelledby` attribute, or